espressif/esp-idf/docs/en/api-reference/storage/spi_flash.rst

 --------
 The spi_flash component contains API functions related to reading, writing, erasing, memory mapping for data in the external flash.
 The spi_flash component also has higher-level API functions which work with partitions defined in the :doc:`partition table </api-guides/partition-tables>`.

-Different from the API before IDF v4.0, the functionality of esp_flash_* APIs is not limited to the "main" SPI flash chip (the same SPI flash chip from which program runs).
-With different chip pointers, you can access to external flashes chips connected to not only SPI0/1 but also other SPI buses like SPI2.
+Different from the API before IDF v4.0, the functionality of `esp_flash_*` APIs is not limited to the "main" SPI flash chip (the same SPI flash chip from which program runs).
+With different chip pointers, you can access to external flash chips connected to not only SPI0/1 but also other SPI buses like SPI2.

 .. note::